AlacrisIO/alacrity/docs/paper.md

 formulas and sets of equational theories.
 SMT can be seen as an optimization of satisfiability (SAT).
-A SAT problem concerns a set of a boolean variables ($x_0$, $x_1$, ... $x_n$) and a formula over them ($x_0 \vee \neg x_1 \implies x_2$).
+A SAT problem concerns a set of a boolean variables ($x_0$, $x_1$, ... $x_n$) and a formula over them (e.g., $x_0 \vee \neg x_1 \implies x_2$).
 The SAT solver determines if there is an assignment of the variables to values such that the formula evaluates to true.
 SAT was the first problem be proved to be NP-complete.
 If NP does not equal P, then SAT is intractable and there is no solution that is not exponential.
 SMT generalizes SAT by adding "sorts", which are types to normal programmers, functions that operate